dalgard/meteor-viewmodel/README.md

 The context object comes with some useful properties:

 - `viewmodel`  –  A reference to the viewmodel, if available.
+- `key`  –  The property key, if available.
 - `view`  –  The view that the element was bound in.
 - `templateInstance`  –  The nearest template instance.
 - `data`  –  the current data context of the template instance.